Public toilet anxiety – a helpful guide for sufferer, washroom designer and facility management

 Schools in Sweden have been lobbied with the challenge from a local council to install music in toilet facilities as it has been noted that, as I’m sure in many schools around the world, students fear going to the toilet from being heard on the outside of the cubicle.
 This is certainly one way that a facility could help alleviate anxieties by adding some covering sound.

 A hand dryer, even the quiet varieties, creates enough noise for a toilet goer to time their bodily function with the precise moment the hands are being dried.
-Another good reason to place a hand dryer in a public facility you may say.
+Another good reason to place cutting-edge eco-friendly hand dryers in a public facility you may say.
 Total silence can be an unwanted requirement in a public washroom.

 In male toilets, the urinal area can be a place of anxiety when people are in close proximity.
 The washroom designer would be well advised to, where possible due to space, always add the addition of partitions between them.
 This may well be advisable to include single urinals rather than the trough urinals you get in places, to consider those with a toilet phobia.